Learning directed acyclic graphs based on sparsest permutations: Sparsest permutation (SP) algorithm

-In this section, we provide a comparison between the SMR assumption and two well-known minimality assumptions, one developed by Spirtes, Glymour and Scheines~\cite{spirtes:00} and another by Pearl~\cite{pearl00}.
-We will refer to these as SGS-minimality and P-minimality, respectively.
+We end this section by comparing the SMR assumption to two well-studied minimality assumptions, which we refer to as \emph{SGS-minimality}~\citep{spirtes:00} and \emph{P-minimality}~\citep{pearl00}.
 Both minimality assumptions encourage the selection of DAG models with fewer edges.
-As we show in this section, they are in fact weaker assumptions than the SMR assumption.

-The SGS-minimality condition was encountered already in Lemma~\ref{LemOrdering} in Section~\ref{SecMain} and asserts that there exists no proper sub-DAG of $G^*$ that satisfies the Markov assumption with respect to $\mathbb{P}$.
-As shown in Lemma~\ref{LemOrdering}, there exists an SGS-minimal DAG for every ordering.
-Hence SGS-minimality is a significantly weaker condition than the SMR assumption.
+SGS-minimality was encountered already in Section~\ref{SecMain} and asserts that there exists no proper sub-DAG of $G^*$ that satisfies the Markov property with respect to $\mathbb{P}$.
+Since there exists an SGS-minimal DAG for every ordering, SGS-minimality is a significantly weaker condition than the SMR assumption.

-P-minimality asserts that for DAGs satisfying the Markov assumption, models that satisfy more d-separation statements (or, equivalently, entail more CI statements) are preferred.
-Stated precisely, let $G$ and $G'$ be two Markovian DAGs and let $D_{sep}(G)$ denote the d-separation statements for $G$ and $D_{sep}(G')$ the d-separation statements for $G'$.
+P-minimality with respect to a distribution $\mathbb{P}$ asserts that for DAGs satisfying the Markov property, models that entail more CI statements are preferred.
+Stated precisely, let $G$ and $G'$ be two DAGs that satisfy the Markov property with respect to $\mathbb{P}$ and let $D_{sep}(G)$ denote the d-separation statements for $G$ and $D_{sep}(G')$ the d-separation statements for $G'$.
 Then $G'$ is \emph{strictly preferred} to $G$ if $D_{sep}(G) \subsetneq D_{sep}(G')$.
 In other words, the DAG $G'$ entails a strict super-set of CI statements compared to the DAG $G$.
-The P-minimality assumption asserts that no DAG is \emph{strictly preferred} to the true DAG $G^*$.

-Zhang~\cite{Zhang13} proved that P-minimality implies SGS-minimality.
-In the same paper he also showed that under P-minimality any violation of faithfulness is detectable, since under P-minimality, either $G^*$ satisfies the faithfulness condition or no DAG satisfies the faithfulness condition.
-We now prove that the SMR assumption is in fact also strictly stronger than P-minimality.
+The P-minimality assumption asserts that no DAG that satisfies the Markov property with respect to $\mathbb{P}$ is strictly preferred to the true DAG $G^*$. \citet{Zhang13} proved that P-minimality implies SGS-minimality.
+We now prove that the SMR assumption is strictly stronger than P-minimality.

-\begin{theorem} \begin{enumerate} \item[(a)] If a DAG $G$ satisfies the SMR assumption, it also satisfies the P-minimality assumption. \item[(b)] There exist DAG models $(G^*, \mathbb{P})$ where all DAGs that satisfy the SMR assumption belong to $\mathcal{M}(G^*)$ while there exist DAGs $G \notin \mathcal{M}(G^*)$ that satisfy the P-minimality assumption. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \item[(a)] If a DAG $G$ satisfies the SMR assumption with respect to a distribution $\mathbb{P}$, it also satisfies the P-minimality assumption with respect to $\mathbb{P}$. \item[(b)] There exist DAG models $(G^*, \mathbb{P})$, for which all DAGs that satisfy the SMR assumption belong to $\mathcal{M}(G^*)$ and there are DAGs $G \notin \mathcal{M}(G^*)$ that satisfy the P-minimality assumption. \end{enumerate} \end{theorem}